CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-3.md

 1. Now, select the file and add the following code snippet to configure the tool.

+   > **Purpose of the FreshdeskTool:**
+   > - The `FreshdeskTool` provides an **asynchronous integration layer** between the agent system and the Freshdesk ticketing platform.
+   > - It enables agents to automatically create support or service tickets based on user interactions, bridging conversational AI with real operational workflows.

+   ---

+   > **Secure Authentication and Environment-Based Setup:**
+   > - The tool authenticates with Freshdesk using **Basic Authentication** derived from the Freshdesk API key.
+   > - All configuration values—including domain, API key, default priority, and optional group assignment—are securely read from environment variables, ensuring safe and flexible deployment across environments.

+   ---

+   > **Ticket Creation Logic (Core Capability):**
+   > - The `create_ticket()` method constructs a structured JSON payload containing the ticket subject, description, priority, requester details, and optional tags.
+   > - An asynchronous POST request is sent to the `/api/v2/tickets` endpoint, creating a real Freshdesk ticket and returning normalized ticket metadata such as ID, status, priority, and URL.

+   ---

+   > **Normalized and Agent-Friendly Response Handling:**
+   > - Instead of returning raw API responses only, the tool extracts and returns a simplified ticket object.
+   > - This makes it easy for agents or orchestrators to display ticket details, store references, or trigger follow-up actions.

+   ---

+   > **SSL Handling for Development and Testing:**
+   > - A custom SSL context is used to allow insecure connections in non-production or testing environments.
+   > - This ensures smoother local development while keeping production deployments configurable and secure.

+   ---

+   > **Health Check for Operational Readiness:**
+   > - The `health_check()` method performs a best-effort connectivity check against the Freshdesk API.
+   > - It allows the system to validate integration readiness and handle failures gracefully before attempting ticket creation.

+   ---

+   > **Foundation for Agent-to-Action Automation:**
+   > - When integrated with Planner and Specialist agents, this tool enables **end-to-end automation**—from user question to ticket creation.
+   > - It demonstrates how agentic AI systems can move beyond answers and directly trigger enterprise actions.

    ```python
    import os
    import aiohttp